automl/ifBO/README.md

 [![arXiv](https://img.shields.io/badge/arXiv-2105.09821-b31b1b.svg)](https://arxiv.org/abs/2404.16795)

-# Overview
+# In-context Freeze-Thaw Bayesian Optimization for Hyperparameter Optimization

-This repository contains code for the ICML 2024 submission: [In-context Freeze-Thaw Bayesian Optimization for Hyperparameter Optimization](https://openreview.net/forum?id=VyoY3Wh9Wd).
+This repository contains the official code for our [ICML 2024 paper](https://openreview.net/forum?id=VyoY3Wh9Wd).
 This `main` branch provides the `Freeze-Thaw PFN surrogate (FT-PFN)` surrogate model as a drop-in surrogate for multi-fidelity Bayesian Optimization loops.
 Along with the synthetic prior generation and training code.
 To reproduce experiments from the above paper version, please refer to the branch [`icml-2024`](https://github.com/automl/ifBO/tree/icml-2024).

 To use the `ifBO` algorithm in practice, please refer to [NePS](https://automl.github.io/neps/latest/), a package for hyperparameter optimization that maintains the latest, improved `ifBO` version (TBA, TODO).